htejera/leaderboardC2/README.md

 3. Upload LeaderboardC2 through FTP/SFTP or whatever upload method you prefer to the public-facing directory of your site.
 4. Ensure that the permissions for the `data` folder and `yourbase.sqlite` file are set to `0777`.

+## Creating a Leaderboard

 ## Contribution Guidelines

-Please submit issues to ohtejera/leaderboardC2 and pull requests to *-dev branches.
+Please submit issues to *ohtejera/leaderboardC2* and pull requests to *-dev branches.

 ![gauchoiwantyou2](https://cloud.githubusercontent.com/assets/3797402/6204483/3f8bddbe-b534-11e4-9966-fbc78e8d8161.gif)